Music - Music Therapy

 - Write a comprehensive biographical statement of approximately 250 words.

 International students applying to the program will also need:

 - English translation(s) of official transcript(s), verified with fresh seals and signatures.

-- Official English Language Exam Score (TOEFL or IELTS).
-The minimum iBT TOEFL score is 79.
+- An official English Language Exam Score (TOEFL or IELTS).
+The minimum iBT TOEFL score is 90.
 The minimum overall IELTS score is 6.5.
 Official scores need to be sent to Illinois State directly from ETS (TOEFL) or the testing center which administered the test (IELTS).

 The documents listed above for international students need to be sent to the Office of Admissions.

 - Fall Term — January 15

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.